 The task of tracking down most of the individuals referred to in these pages would at this point be virtually impossible.
 In most cases I have referred to people I knew personally only by their first names.
 For a few I have used full names.
 For a very small number of people - some of them dead, and two or three who may be living - I have , for various reasons, used made-up names.
 Fictional names approximate the sound and ethnicity of the real ones; thus, someone named Bill Swenson might become Bob Sorenson but not Fauntleroy Balducci.

 Ethnicity and race are mentioned frequently in the pages that follow for several reasons.
 Among them:

 Many white Americans born in the thirties, forties and fifties routinely identified themselves and other whites by ethnicity, e.g. - "Italian-American," or more likely just as "Italian," or "Polish," "Irish," etc. While this may no longer be customary, it was common up into the 1970's.
 To leave these descriptive tags out would be to give a bland, homogenized impression of past times which many people who lived in them would find peculiar.

 Race and color, of course, have been a primary concern in American life since the colonial era.
 Creating formal and informal systems to regulate the activities and interactions of racially identified groups has been, and remains, an obsession of the political Right and Left.
-Therefore, I thought it was appropriate to give my impressions of the racial makeup of neighborhoods, bars, etc. that were part of my life over the years.
+Therefore, I thought it was appropriate to give my observations of the racial makeup of neighborhoods, bars, etc. that were part of my life over the years.